BJMdotNET/prince-docs/lists/books.md

 ---

 ## Already available

+ - [***Diamonds and Curlz: 29 Years Rolling With Rock Royalty Prince***](http://diamondsncurlz.com/) by **Kim Berry**, 16 April 2019, KimBOnSet Publishing (i.e. self-published).

+    - [**"Prince's Hairstylist of 29 Years (Kim Berry) to Release Memoir on April 16"**](https://eurweb.com/2019/03/princes-hairstylist-of-29-years-kim-berry-to-release-memoir-on-april-16/) by Fisher Jack on 25 March 2019 (EURweb)

+       > The elite LA based celebrity hairstylist is excited to add “Author” to her long list of accomplishments.
+Taking a page from Prince’s playbook, the new memoir was conceptualized, written and self-published by Berry (KimBOnSet Publishing).
+Through fabulously told personal accounts of tour life experiences and other shared moments with Prince, Berry brings this labor of love to the masses.
+A captivating, heartfelt recollection of her journey alongside one of music’s most prolific artists.
+Berry’s desire for the book is to serve as a healing agent for peace to all who have never truly received closure after his death, nearly three years later.

+---

  - [***Prince: The Last Interview***](https://www.mhpbooks.com/books/prince-the-last-interview/) by Prince, introduction by Hanif Abdurraqib, 12 March 2019, Melville House Books